JuliaHealth/KomaMRI.jl/README.md

 ] add Koma
 ```
 ## First run
-Koma.jl comes with a handy GUI that contains a brain phantom with an EPI sequence.
+KomaMRI.jl comes with a handy GUI that contains a brain phantom with an EPI sequence.
 To open it use:

 ```julia
 KomaUI()